 It is of interest to compare these resonances to the familiar quasinormal modes of the Schwarzschild black hole.
 Our unitary S-matrix does not admit the usual notion of quasinormal modes (since it is not consistent to impose purely infalling boundary conditions on the horizon, due to the near horizon scattering relations).
 Nevertheless, we do find resonances in the complex lower-half plane, using the same asymptotic boundary conditions at infinity as those of the usual quasinormal modes (which is to have no infalling waves at infinity).
 The system can therefore dissipate only near asymptotic infinity, far away from the horizon.
 This means that such resonances continue to describe the equilibration of the black hole after it is brought into an excited state.

-Furthermore, we observe the existence of deep troughs near these poles where the Bogoliubov coefficient becomes approximately zero.
-They can be thought of as modes (in a certain frequency regime) that are approximately trapped in the region between the horizon and the top of the Regge-Wheeler potential due to backscattering.\footnote{Trapped modes have recently been discussed in the context of fuzzballs \cite{Bena:2019azk, Bena:2020yii}, but the difference with these works is that our background does contain a horizon.
-The mechanism of trapping is nevertheless analogous, due to the presence of an effective potential experienced by the modes, with a dip in the near horizon region.}
+Furthermore, we observe the existence of deep troughs near these poles where the Bogoliubov coefficient \eqref{singleS} becomes approximately zero, or $S^{horizon} T^{RW}_{22} \approx T^{RW}_{12}$ (their frequency also needs to be below the top of the Regge-Wheeler potential $\omega^2 < V_{max}$).
+They can be thought of as modes that are approximately trapped in the region between the horizon and the top of the Regge-Wheeler potential due to backscattering\footnote{Trapped modes have recently been discussed in the context of fuzzballs \cite{Bena:2019azk, Bena:2020yii}, but the difference with these works is that our background does contain a horizon.
+The mechanism of trapping is nevertheless analogous, due to the presence of an effective potential experienced by the modes, with a dip in the near horizon region.}.

 The effect of backscattering has an important observable consequence: that of gravitational wave echoes to which we now turn.